Israeli strike kills an elite Hezbollah commander in the latest escalation linked to the war in Gaza

 Israel says it has largely wrapped up major operations in northern Gaza and is now focusing on the central region and the southern city of Khan Younis.
 Israeli officials have said the fighting will continue for many more months as the army seeks to dismantle Hamas and return scores of hostages taken during the militant group's Oct.
 7 attack that triggered the war.

-The offensive has already killed over 23,000 Palestinians, devastated vast swaths of the Gaza Strip, displaced nearly 85% of its population of 2.3 million and left a quarter of its residents facing starvation.
+The offensive has already killed over 23,000 Palestinians, civilians and combatants, devastated vast swaths of the Gaza Strip, displaced nearly 85% of its population of 2.3 million and left a quarter of its residents facing starvation.

 'SICKENING SCENES' IN GAZA'S OVERWHELMED HOSPITALS